This Week on KUPR - the details

 - Tune in at 9 am weekdays for three hours of New Mexico music curated by DJ Kelly Esparsen - Rancheros, Cumbias, Boleros, Nortenos, Corridos and more.
 Kelly is an experienced DJ, lover of the music you love, and a recent Placitan.
 We are happy he is continuing KUPR's commitment to its New Mexico music listeners.
 Read more about him on the talent page.

 - At noon Indigenous Brilliance with host Lyle Toledo Yazzie brings you both traditional and contemporary native music.
+Lyle has a special guest coming at 1 pm today - tune in.

 - At 2 pm we will air The Main Stream from Native Voice One.
 Host Brett Maybee (Seneca) curates a program that explores the best recorded music of yesterday and today.
 Brett draws upon his love of all music to create the very best listening experience.